-Foundational Skills Element: Print Concepts Essential Literacy Content for Teacher Preparation RF.K-1.1 FW, p.
-152, 182, 212-213, 247 FSG, pp. 3-4 Demonstrate knowledge of important milestones in children's development of print concepts, including: Understanding that spoken words are represented in written language by specific sequences of letters [RF.K.1b] Recognizing and naming all upper- and lowercase letters of the alphabet [RF.K.1d] Printing upper- and lowercase letters-many in kindergarten [L.K.1a] and all in grade 1 [L.1.1a] Standards for print concepts are only at kindergarten and grade 1.
+Foundational Skills: Print Concepts Literacy Content for Teacher Preparation Literacy Content for Teacher Preparation Demonstrate knowledge of important milestones in children's development of print concepts, including: Recognizing print conventions and that print carries specific meaning [PSLF, R.1.1-1.2] Understanding that spoken words are represented in written language by specific sequences of letters [RF.K.1b] Match more than half of uppercase letter names and more than half of lowercase letter names to their printed form [PS.R.3.2] Recognizing and naming all upper- and lowercase letters of the alphabet [RF.K.1d] Printing upper- and lowercase letters-many in kindergarten [L.K.1a] and all in grade 1 [L.1.1a] Standards for print concepts are only at kindergarten and grade 1.
 Demonstrate knowledge of additional components of print concepts, including: Print is read left to right, top to bottom, and page by page [RF.K.1a] Words are separated by spaces [RF.K.1c] Parts of a book include the front cover, back cover, and title page [RI.K.5] Types of texts include storybooks, poems, fantasy, and realistic text [RL.K.5] Role and identification of author and illustrator [RL/RI.K.6] Sentences distinguished by certain features, such as capitalization of the first word and ending punctuation [RF.1.1a] Basic conventions of capitalization, punctuation, and spelling when writing [L.K-1.2] Understand how to teach print concepts so that children can name letters accurately, confidently, and effortlessly [FSG, p.
+3] Providing more time (as needed) for visually similar letters (B, b, d, p, q) or letters that appear in different forms in upper- and lowercase (E, e, R, r) [FSG, p.
+3] Teach Understand that instruction and practice in print concepts should be based on assessment, primarily formative assessment, to determine what children already know and what they need to learn [FW, p.
+212-213; FSG, p.
 3].
-Understand best practices for teaching print concepts, including: Teaching uppercase letters before lowercase letters [FSG, p.
-3] Providing more time (as needed) for visually similar letters (b, d, p, q) or letters that appear in different forms in upper- and lowercase (E, e, R, r) [FSG, p.
-3] Teaching letter sounds later to avoid overwhelming children [FSG, p.
-3] Coordinating instruction [FSG, p.
-4